Table of Contents

 2. Inferior-quality products delivered to customers to meet sales targets.

-3. Errors of commission ii.
+ii.
 Business unit managers may not undertake useful long-term actions to obtain short- term profits.
-1. Managers may not make investments that promise long-term benefits

 because they hurt short-term financial results.